https://cdn.gabb.com/wp-content/uploads/2024/04/Regret-kids-social-media-4-ps.png

 Rule Setting with Teenagers

-Setting rules with teens is unique.
-Most of the time, mandating desirable behavior is ineffective, both in the short- and long-term.
+Setting rules with teens can be tricky.
+Most of the time, mandating behavior is ineffective, both in the short- and long-term.
 Teenagers need to practice making decisions in the context of good boundaries.
 The teenage brain operates by taking risks based on perceived social rewards.
-This may explain why teenagers seem to make such irresponsible decisions for social media likes
+This may explain why teenagers seem to make such irresponsible decisions for social media likes.

 father puts hand on sad son's shoulder

 Because teens have a new sense of awareness of their place in the social world, criticism will deeply affect them.
-As much as possible, parents should avoid being overly critical of their teenager’s decisions.
+As much as possible, parents should avoid being overly critical of their teenager.
 Instead, move on by setting healthy boundaries and being encouraging.

 Parents need to find the balance between giving teenagers healthy boundaries and being flexible to their changing psychology.
 While teens are building confidence and competence in decision-making, they must be part of the rule-setting process